 How to submit a clean claim

-Sample Form and Instructions

 Completing a dental claim form

 Please follow the instructions below to complete the most current ADA Dental Claim Form, which you can find on the ADA website or in the most current ADA Practical Guide to Dental Procedure Codes.
 A sample form follows these instructions.